 Or email Maud Powell.

-Willamette Women's Farm Network (WWFN), Central and Southern Willamette Valley
+Willamette Women's Farm Network (WWFN), Mid to Southern Willamette Valley

 Follow them on Facebook.

 For more information, contact the coordinator, Melissa Fery (541) 766-3553

 Mission Statement: Waggies provides women farmers in the north Willamette Valley of Oregon with opportunities for creating community by expanding knowledge, business networking and socializing in a supportive, open environment.